 John Conolly has been a Lead Counsellor

-CLINICAL RESEARCH – FRAILTY – Dr Rafi Rogans-Watson, Elderly care registrar
+CLINICAL RESEARCH – FRAILTY – Dr Rafi Rogans-Watson, Elderly Medicine Consultant

-Dr Caroline Shulman is the Lead GP for the King’s College Hospital Pathway team.
-She was previously a GP within a specialist homelessness practice, and was a Senior Lecturer at the London School of Hygiene and Tropical Medicine, addressing malaria and maternal health in Africa.
+Dr Caroline Shulman was previously the Lead GP for the King’s College Hospital Pathway team.
+Prior to working in the Pathway team, Caroline was a GP within a specialist homelessness practice, and was a Senior Lecturer at the London School of Hygiene and Tropical Medicine, addressing malaria and maternal health in Africa.

-CLINICAL RESEARCH – END OF LIFE CARE – Dr Megan Armstrong, Clinical Psychologist
+CLINICAL RESEARCH – PALLIATIVE AND END OF LIFE CARE – Dr Briony Hudson, Senior Research Manager

 As a Clinical Fellow for Pathway, Zana is developing online learning and postgraduate education in Homeless and Inclusion Health with UCL.
 She was appointed an Honorary Senior Lecturer at UCL in October 2017 and at the same time reduced her clinical hours to focus on research, publications and education in the field of Homeless and Inclusion Health.
 She lectures at conferences and teaches GPs, trainee GPs and junior doctors on Homeless and Inclusion Health as part of their running educational programmes.
 Zana has been awarded funding for a PhD, based in the new UCL CCIH on GP education in inclusion health.
 She is also a member of the Faculty Education Committee.

-EDUCATION – Dr Chris Sargeant, GP Brighton Pathway Team and ARCH
+EDUCATION – Dr Chris Sargeant, Pathway Partnership Programme Clinical Lead, GP Brighton Pathway Team and ARCH

 CLINICAL RESEARCH PUBLIC HEALTH – Serena Luchenski, academic Researcher and Consultant in Public Health